vektorious/cm-curriculum/_articles/06-licenses-and-standards/oh-licenses.md

   - A weakly-reciprocal variant, [CERN-OHL-W](https://ohwr.org/cern_ohl_w_v2.pdf)
   - A permissive variant, [CERN-OHL-P](https://ohwr.org/cern_ohl_p_v2.pdf)

 Each of the CERN variants try give users options in terms of how derivatives of their projects should be re-shared.
-For example, one can think of the CERN-OHL-S as Similar to Creative Commons "share alike".
+For example, the CERN-OHL-S requires derivative projects to be reshared under the same license.
+This is similar to Copyleft licenses, such as GNU GPL 3.0 and Creative Commons "share alike".

-Another main difference between these licenses is when their last version and revision came out, with the CERN OHL v2.0 being the most recently reviewed.
+Another main difference between these licenses is when their last version and revision came out, with the CERN v2.0 being the most recently reviewed (as of 12/Nov./2021).

 ### Examples of projects using different licenses

 To give you a better idea of how different licenses are used in the existing projects, please have a look at these examples: